top of page

 3. Technical Feasibility & Site Planning

-Supporting early-stage power alignment, grid requirements, and infrastructure design.
+Supporting early-stage power alignment, grid requirements, modular design, and long-term infrastructure planning.

 Impact

-North Atlas Compute strengthens Canada’s ability to deliver secure, reliable AI for public services—using domestic infrastructure, clean energy, and responsible governance.
+North Atlas AI strengthens Canada’s ability to deliver secure, reliable AI for public services, research institutions, and critical industries—using domestic infrastructure, renewable energy, and responsible governance.

 Governance